 Indian weddings are elaborate and pompous affairs, so are the marriage vows.
 The concept of marriage is the same across the world.
 But they differ in terms of customs, rules, and practices.
 And, Indian weddings consummate through a series of rituals and traditions, quite a spectacular event by itself.

 The original marriage oath is broken into seven steps or saath pheras which the couple has to complete by walking seven steps around the Holy Fire.

 A Hindu couple will not recite a typical wedding vow–instead, they declare that they will follow the Seven Steps of the Hindu religion.

-The mantras recited by the priest is usually in Sanskrit.
-For example –
+The mantras recited by the priest are usually in Sanskrit.
+For example:

 First step or phera

 The couple prays to the Almighty for provision and nourishment

 The couple prays for strength in sickness, health, good times or bad